 This social welcomes attendees from all career levels to connect with members of the Latin American and Hispanic Serving Institution (HSI) neuroscience communities.
 A brief discussion on funding initiatives and career paths for postdoctoral fellows and graduate students across the region will be followed by an icebreaker and informal networking.
 All who seek to establish friendships and collaborations with colleagues at HSIs and Latin America are invited to join.

 Co-Chairs: Michael Gold

-Marriott Marquis-Marriott Grand 6.
-Everyone and anyone interested in somatosensation areas including pain, touch, and itch are encouraged to attend.
+This social is intended to connect researchers working in somatosensation areas including pain, touch, and itch, and welcomes anyone with potential interest in collaborating in these areas.
 Trainees are particularly encouraged to attend to network with colleagues at all levels, learn about opportunities, and develop collaborations.
 Discussions will be informal and relaxed.

 Psychopharmacology SocialChair: Jill McGaughy

-Marriott Marquis-Marriott Grand Blrm 8.
 This social will bring together experts in mind-altering substances.
-Your hosts will facilitate meeting others in the field, relaxing after a long day of SfNing with your favorite beverage, and strongly encourage dancing to a psychopharmacology-inspired playlist.
-Participate in the psychopharmacology quiz to test your knowledge and challenge your colleagues.
+Your hosts will facilitate meeting others in the field, relaxing after a long day of Neuroscience 2023 with your favorite beverage, and strongly encourage dancing to a psychopharmacology-inspired playlist.
+Participate in the psychopharmacology discussions to build your knowledge and your network.
 All are welcome!

 Social Neuroscience SocialChair: Steve Chang

 Co-Chairs: Ziv Williams, Nancy Padilla-Coreano